 All risk assessments are recorded and stored securely at the school, both digitally and at times physically.
 All risk assessments are reviewed and recorded annually or when major structural work is planned or in the event of an accident.
-A separate policy on the management of health and safety describes the arrangements for regular health and safety audits of the fabric of the School.
+A separate policy on the management of health and safety describes the arrangements for regular health and safety audits of the fabric of the School, together with its arrangements for the catering and cleaning and for water sampling.